-The National Security Innovation Network (NSIN) has launched a National Service Portfolio to create new opportunities for national security service for those who might not otherwise participate in national security innovation.
-The new portfolio’s programs will focus on building models of service that account for generational and cultural differences between the military, academic, and venture communities, and that provide flexible pathways to official service within the Department of Defense (DoD).
+The National Service Portfolio creates new opportunities for national security service for those who might not otherwise participate in national security innovation.
+The portfolio’s programs focus on building models of service that account for generational and cultural differences between the military, academic, and venture communities, and that provide flexible pathways to official service within the Department of Defense (DoD).
 Together, these models and pathways aim to grow and diversify participation in national security service.

 NSIN’s National Service Portfolio programs include:

 The X-Force Fellowship is a summer internship program that provides undergraduate and graduate students and recent graduates a chance to serve their country by solving real-world national security problems in collaboration with the U.S. military.

 The Fellowship is a full-time (40 hours per week), paid opportunity.